zeeshanali/Online-Help/docs/Contributor_Docs/cd_Managed_ZFS.md

 1. ssh into `mds1` and switch to the root account with `sudo -i`.
 1. In the GUI, navigate to `Configuration->Volumes`.
 Setup your web browser and console next to each other such that the result of running commands in your console can be viewed on the browser in real time.
 1. Create the MGS.
 On the volumes page, look for the mds with a file size of 512MB.
 This should be easy to spot as the other mds has a capacity of 5GB.
-Notice the numbers that come after `VBOX_HARDDISK_VB`.
+Notice the numbers that come after `VBOX_HARDDISK`.
 This is the diskSerial.
-Enter the following command, replacing `<mgs-diskSerial>` with your diskSerial.
+Enter the following command:

 ```
-[root@mds1 ~]# zpool create mgs -o cachefile=none -o multihost=on /dev/disk/by-id/ata-VBOX_HARDDISK_VB<mgs-diskSerial>
+root@mds1 by-id]# zpool create mgs -o cachefile=none -o multihost=on /dev/disk/by-id/ata-VBOX_HARDDISK_MGS00000000000000000
-[root@mds1 ~]# zpool export mgs
+[root@mds1 by-id]# zpool export mgs
 ```

 Watch the volumes page and wait for the volumes associated with the mgs to change and become labeled "mgs."
 1. Create the MDS.
 On the volumes page, look for the mds with a file size of 5GB.
 This should be the only mds left.
-Take note of the diskSerial for this mds and enter the following command, replacing `<mds-diskSerial>` with your diskSerial.
+Take note of the diskSerial for this mds and enter the following command:

 ```
-[root@mds1 ~]# zpool create mds -o cachefile=none -o multihost=on /dev/disk/by-id/ata-VBOX_HARDDISK_VB<mds-diskSerial>
+[root@mds1 by-id]# zpool create mds -o cachefile=none -o multihost=on /dev/disk/by-id/ata-VBOX_HARDDISK_MDT00000000000000000
-[root@mds1 ~]# zpool export mds
+[root@mds1 by-id]# zpool export mds
 ```

 Watch the volumes page and wait for the volumes associated with the mds to change and become labeled "mds."
 1. Create OSS1.
 Exit out of `mds1` and ssh into `oss1`.
 On the volumes page, look for all occurrences of `oss1` and take note of their diskSerial's.
-Enter the following command, replacing `<oss1-diskSerial>` with your diskSerial.
+Enter the following command:

 ```
-[root@oss1 ~]# zpool create oss1 -o cachefile=none -o multihost=on raidz2 /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss1-diskSerial1> /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss1-diskSerial2> /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss1-diskSerial3> /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss1-diskSerial4>
+[root@oss1 ~]# zpool create oss1 -o cachefile=none -o multihost=on raidz2 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT1000000000000 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT3000000000000 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT5000000000000 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT7000000000000
 [root@oss1 ~]# zpool export oss1
 ```

 Watch the volumes page and wait for the volumes associated with oss1 to change and become labeled "oss1."
 1. Create OSS2.
 On the volumes page, look for all occurrences of `oss2` and take note of their diskSerial's.
-Enter the following command, replacing `<oss2-diskSerial>` with your diskSerial.
+Enter the following command:

 ```
-[root@oss1 ~]# zpool create oss2 -o cachefile=none -o multihost=on raidz2 /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss2-diskSerial1> /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss2-diskSerial2>  /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss2-diskSerial3> /dev/disk/by-id/ata-VBOX_HARDDISK_VB<oss2-diskSerial4>
+[root@oss1 ~]# zpool create oss2 -o cachefile=none -o multihost=on raidz2 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT2000000000000 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT4000000000000  /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT6000000000000 /dev/disk/by-id/ata-VBOX_HARDDISK_OSTPORT8000000000000
 [root@oss1 ~]# zpool export oss2
 ```